Bio GentleProjects

-Bio-GENTLE will train 12 doctoral candidates (DCs) with an overarching goal to propel Europe to the forefront of research and development of biomolecules that can be used as high-volume commodities or low-volume, but high-value compounds in food, pharmaceutical, and cosmetic industries.
+Bio-GENTLE is currently training 12 doctoral candidates (DCs) with an overarching goal to propel Europe to the forefront of research and development of biomolecules that can be used as high-volume commodities or low-volume, but high-value compounds in food, pharmaceutical, and cosmetic industries.
 The scientific aim of this network will be to produce and share knowledge, insights, and solutions to these objectives, thereby enabling major steps towards, and providing evidence of sustainable biomaterials production on larger scales for application in food, pharmaceutical, and cosmetics in Europe.
-Furthermore, the implementation of the actions will connect professionals of various backgrounds from academics and from industry in this network, thus strengthening collaboration and discussions to bring the biomolecules separation and utilization field to the next level of the circular economy.
+Furthermore, the implementation of the actions connects professionals of various backgrounds from academics and from industry in this network, thus strengthening collaboration and discussions to bring the biomolecules separation and utilization field to the next level of the circular economy.
 Bio-GENTLE is both original and innovative because it utilizes a unique interdisciplinary approach combining the power of fundamental analysis, experimentation, and mathematical modeling, to create a flexible bioseparation platform geared toward a green and circular economy.
 The holistic approach, from material to process, is enclosed in this training network.
 Such an approach is strongly recommended for the successful development of novel membrane processes.
-The 12 DCs will be trained and experience the complete chain from materials properties to complete process design and evaluation.
+The 12 DCs have the chance to experience the complete chain from materials properties to complete process design and evaluation.

-Below, a short description of each DC topic is provided.
+Below, a description of each DC project is provided.

 1) Microfluidic tools with which membrane structures can be emulated will be used to investigate the effect of pore geometry, and orientation, on retention.